What is Functional Testing? Explained with Test Cases and Example (Updated)

 The process of functional testing involves a series of tests: Smoke, Sanity, Integration, Regression, Interface, System and finally User Acceptance Testing.
 Tests are conducted on each feature of the software to determine its behavior, using a combination of inputs simulating normal operating conditions, and deliberate anomalies and errors.

-Thus after a rigorous functional testing, you receive a software with the consistent user interface, proper integration with business processes, well-designed API having robust security and network features.
+Thus after rigorous functional testing, you receive software with the consistent user interface, proper integration with business processes, well-designed API having robust security and network features.

 What is functional testing?

-Testers ensure that the functionality as a whole is performing as the user requires.
+During functional testing, testers verify the app features against the user specifications.
 This is completely different from testing done by developers which is unit testing.
-It checks whether the code works as per expectation individually.
-Despite how flawless the various individual code components may be, it is essential to check that the app’s functionality as expected when all components are combined.
+It checks whether the code works as expected.
+Because unit testing focuses on the internal structure of the code, it is called the white box testing.
+On the other hand, functional testing checks app’s functionalities without looking at the internal structure of the code, hence it is called black box testing.
+Despite how flawless the various individual code components may be, it is essential to check that the app is functioning as expected, when all components are combined.
+Here you can find a detailed comparison between functional testing vs unit testing.

 1. Testing Goals

 In functional testing, we can describe goals as intended outputs of the software testing process.
-The main goal of functional testing is to check how closely the feature is working according to the specifications.
+The main goal of functional testing is to check how closely the feature is working as per the specifications.
 For better understanding, we can divide functional testing goals into two parts: validation testing and defect testing.

-- To demonstrate to the developer and client that the software meets the requirements.
+- To demonstrate the developer and client that the software meets the requirements.

 - A successful test should show that the system works as intended.